gravitational/teleport/docs/5.0/pages/enterprise/quickstart-enterprise.md

 - **Proxy servers** route client connection requests to the appropriate node and serve a Web UI which can also be used to log into SSH nodes.
 Every client-to-node connection in Teleport must be routed via a proxy.
-- **Nodes** provide access to resources including ssh, kubernetes, web applications and databases.
+- **Nodes** provide access to resources including SSH, Kubernetes, web applications and databases.
 In this quick start guide we are highlighting the ssh service.
 This ssh service is similar to the `sshd` daemon you may be familiar with.
 When a node receives a connection request, the request is authenticated